-Recently a photograph collection circulated called ‘The Death of Conversation’.
-It was a series of black and whites taken of unknowing members of the public who, in social situations, had abandoned conversation in favour of looking at their mobile phones.
-It went viral and ended up featured in TIME magazine and the New York Times.
-The most fascinating thing about the photographs is that they show an outsiders perspective of a habit that we all participate in.
+Recently a photograph collection circulated called “The Death of Conversation”.
+It was a series of black and white images taken of unknowing members of the public who, in social situations, had abandoned conversation in favour of looking at their mobile phones.
+It went viral and ended up featured in Time magazine and the New York Times.
+The most fascinating thing about the photographs is that they show an outsider’s perspective of a habit that we all participate in.

-Nathalie Nahai is a web psychologist.
-An expert exploring just how the design of the web manipulates and heightens our sense of reward.
-Her book, Webs of Influence, explores just how technology is strategically created with us in mind – to make us click.
+Nathalie Nahai is a web psychologist whose expertise explores how the design of the web manipulates and heightens our sense of reward.
+Her book, “Webs of Influence”, goes deep on just how technology is strategically created with one goal in mind: to make us click.

 In this episode of London Real, Nathalie discusses in detail why we can’t resist clicking on an article or why we feel the need to check notifications incessantly, as well as how designers are leveraging the mini-dopamine rush sought with every interaction as part of the platforms they create.